John B. Creeden: Later years

-Creeden then went to Boston College, where he taught philosophy from 1924 to 1926.
-In 1926, he was appointed Dean of the Graduate School of Arts & Sciences.
-He then founded the Boston College Law School, and served as its first regent from 1926 to 1939.
+After leaving Georgetown, Creeden went to Boston College, where he taught philosophy from 1924 to 1926.
+In 1926, he was appointed to succeed James F. Mellyn as the second dean of the Graduate School of Arts & Sciences, which had been created the previous year.
+On September 15, 1926, a variety of Boston College's graduate programs, along with its faculty of education, were placed under the purview of the new school.
+The Graduate School was open to both men and women, was located on Boston College High School's campus, and educated many religious teachers in the Archdiocese of Boston's schools.
+Creeden remained dean of the Graduate School until 1930, when he was succeeded by John F. Doherty.

+Creeden then founded the Boston College Law School, and served as its first regent from 1926 to 1939.
 At the same time, he became the regent of Georgetown Law School in 1929, and held this position for ten years.
 Following his law school deanships, he served as spiritual counselor from 1939 to 1942 at Cranwell Preparatory School in Lenox, Massachusetts, and from 1942 to 1947 at Shadowbrook, the Jesuit novitiate in Stockbridge, Massachusetts.
-He also became the first Dean of the Boston College Evening Division, which later became the Woods College of Advancing Studies.
+He also became the first dean of the Boston College Evening Division, which later became the Woods College of Advancing Studies.
 On February 26, 1948, Creeden died in Boston.